joohopark27/DrawingProject/README.md

 ## Status
 ### Work In Progress
-Nothing's done.

-Backend is functional, but is missing a bunch of stuff, and is still a mess.
+Backend is functional.
+Still missing a few children of Shape, but it works fine without them.

 Frontend barely even exists.
+I probably won't even be making one.